Religion in Iceland: Christianity

-In 2023, according to the official statistics provided by Statistics Iceland, 69.55% of the Icelandic population were Christians, most of them adherents of Lutheranism, belonging to either the Church of Iceland (58.61%) or minor Lutheran free churches (5.33%), namely the Reykjavík Free Church (2.57%), the Hafnarfjörður Free Church (1.94%) and the Independent Lutheran Congregation (0.82%).
+In 2025, according to the official statistics provided by Statistics Iceland, 68.13% of the Icelandic population were Christians, most of them adherents of Lutheranism, belonging to either the Church of Iceland (57.23%) or minor Lutheran free churches, namely the Reykjavík Free Church (2.52%), the Hafnarfjörður Free Church (1.98%) and the Independent Lutheran Congregation (0.78%).

-At the same time, Roman Catholicism was the largest non-Lutheran form of Christianity in the country, adhered to by 3.83% of the Icelanders, many of whom belong to the Polish immigrant community; Catholics are organised in the Diocese of Reykjavík, led by the bishop Dávid Bartimej Tencer (1963–) of the Order of Friars Minor Capuchin.
+At the same time, Catholicism was the largest non-Lutheran form of Christianity in the country, adhered to by 3.89% of the Icelanders, many of whom belong to the Polish immigrant community; Catholics are organised in the Diocese of Reykjavík, led by the bishop Dávid Bartimej Tencer (1963–) of the Order of Friars Minor Capuchin.
 In the twentieth century, Iceland had some notable converts to Catholicism, including Halldór Laxness and Jón Sveinsson.
-The latter moved to France at the age of thirteen and became a Jesuit, remaining in Society of Jesus for the rest of his life; he became a valued author of books for children, written in German, and even appeared on postage stamps.
+The latter moved to France at the age of thirteen and became a Jesuit, remaining in the Society of Jesus for the rest of his life; he became a valued author of books for children, written in German, and even appeared on postage stamps.

-A further 1.78% of the population were adherents of other Christian denominations, including Pentecostalism (0.54%), Orthodox Christianity (0.3%), Seventh-day Adventism (0.15%), Baptist Christianity (0.02%), and forms of Restorationism, namely Jehovah's Witnesses (0.15%) and Latter-day Saints Mormonism (0.04%).
+A further 1.73% of the population were adherents of other Christian denominations, including Pentecostalism (0.52%), Orthodox Christianity (0.32%), Seventh-day Adventism (0.14%), Baptist Christianity (0.04%), and forms of Restorationism, namely Jehovah's Witnesses (0.13%) and Latter-day Saints Mormonism (0.03%).
 The Church of Jesus Christ of Latter-day Saints has a meetinghouse in Reykjavík and another in Selfoss; the Reykjavík meetinghouse also hosts a family history center.
 The first Icelandic Mormon convert and missionary was Gudmund Gudmundson, who converted while staying in Denmark and went back to Iceland to establish the very first Mormon community in the country.

 Baháʼí Faith

-The Baháʼí Faith in Iceland was the religion of 0.08% of the population of Iceland in 2023, organised into the Baháʼí Community (Baháʼí samfélagið).
+The Baháʼí Faith in Iceland was the religion of 0.08% of the population of Iceland in 2025, organised into the Baháʼí Community (Baháʼí samfélagið).
 The Baháʼí Faith was introduced in 1924 by the American Amelia Collins — who was later recognised as a prominent Baháʼí Hand of the Cause —, and the first Icelander who converted to the religion was a woman named Hólmfríður Árnadóttir.
 The religion was recognised by the government in 1966, and a Baháʼí National Spiritual Assembly was elected in 1972.
 Iceland has the highest proportion in Europe of Baháʼí Local Spiritual Assemblies in relation to the total population of the country.
 The Danish scholar of religion Margit Warburg speculated, while discussing the relatively good establishment of the Baháʼí Faith in Iceland, that the Icelanders are culturally more open than other peoples to religious innovation.